Energy Reduction at Burley Appliances Ltd, Magiglo and Navitron Ltd

 How to Become a Zero Carbon Company

-Burley Appliances, Magiglo and Navitron are sister companies who share 55,000 sqft of warehousing / factory space and 10,000 sqft of office space in Oakham, Rutland, United Kingdom.
+Burley Appliances, Magiglo and Navitron are sister companies who share 55,000 sqft of warehousing/factory space and 10,000 sqft of office space in Oakham, Rutland, United Kingdom.

-Burley manufacture domestic heating appliances under the brand names Burley, Magiglo and Strax.
+Burley manufactures domestic heating appliances under the brand names Burley, Magiglo and Strax.
 Navitron are involved in the supply and installation of green energy products, such as solar photovoltaic, solar thermal and heat pumps.

 For many years the directors have been concerned about the impact that man is having on the planet and the resulting pollution, greenhouse gas emissions and dwindling fuel reserves.
 This is one of the main reasons for our entry into the renewable energy market and our policy of driving down prices where possible.

 This document is a record of the steps and processes we took, and are still taking, to reduce our Company’s carbon footprint.
 We would like to actively encourage all other companies to also try and reduce their use of energy.
-If anyone would like to use this document as a guide to reduce the environmental impact of their own Company, please feel free.
+If anyone would like to use this document as a guide to reducing the environmental impact of their own Company, please feel free.
 If you would like any advice, please call us.

 Our goal is to make Burley Appliances Ltd and Navitron Ltd zero carbon companies and if possible, we will endeavour to ensure that our companies generate more green energy than we use.
 We can only realistically reduce and negate the energy directly associated with our company.
-It is not feasible to make all suppliers and providers associated to our companies zero carbon, we can’t make Honda zero carbon because they supplied cars to us, but we can ensure that all the processes that our companies carry out, and companies that supply us, are done with as little damage to the environment as possible.
+It is not feasible to make all suppliers and providers associated with our companies zero carbon, we can’t make Honda zero carbon because they supplied cars to us, but we can ensure that all the processes that our companies carry out, and companies that supply us, are done with as little damage to the environment as possible.

 Identifying methods of reducing our carbon footprint.